jonasbn/perl-app-yak/README.md

     debug: false

 # DATA SOURCE

+There are 3 ways to provide checksum data to `yak`.

+- The default using: `$HOME/.config/yak/checksums.json`, which can then be edited to match your needs
+- Using a project or repository specific: `.yaksums.json` located in the root of your project or repository directory
+- Using an JSON file adhering to formatting described in this chapter, which can be located elsewhere on your file system

 The default data source is described in the ["DESCRIPTION"](#description).
 As a an alternative a per project file can be specified in the designated repository/directory.